-A YAML configuration file (learn more) (page 34) is required to run your application.
+• A YAML configuration file (learn more) (page 34) is required to run your application.
 It is not needed to run the Go agent.
-You can create your own YAML configuration file or use this template (page 402) that contains all valid properties for the Go agent.
+You can create your own YAML configuration file or use this template (page 403) that contains all valid properties for the Go agent.

-You can configure the Contrast service (page 416) separately or they can share the same contrast_security.yaml configuration file.
-Place the file in the directory your app will run from "." and then find the agent keys (page 33) and set these values:
+Place the file in the directory your app will run from " . " and then find the agent keys (page 33) and set these values:

 '''

 api:

 url:

 api_key:

 service_key:

+user_name:

 '''